alejandroklever/alejandroklever/README.md

 - ❤️ Respect is not acceptance, we can disagree but collaborate together, even have a friendship… except if you think that PHP and JavaScript are the best programming languages, that’s immediately a war declaration, with the only exception of my fiancée 😂.

-- ❤️ Forgiveness is hard, but cleans our souls.I had good mentors that taught me to love what I do.
+- ❤️ Forgiveness is hard, but cleans our souls.

+- ❤️ I had good mentors that taught me to love what I do.
 That’s why I love to teach others with the same passion.